Be prepared: Create a family emergency plan

 Disasters can occur any time or place.
 Be ready with a family emergency plan—preparation is vital to safety and well-being.

 When natural disasters occur, being prepared will make a huge difference in what happens at the point of crisis.
 Depending on your location and the disaster, whether it be floods, tornados, ice storms, or a fire, and whether you are “sheltering in place” or “relocating,” it is important to be ready and prepared.
-At some point, we all are going to face something as inconvenient as a few hours without electricity or as catastrophic and devastating as Hurricane Harvey in Texas, Hurricane Katrina in Louisiana or the December 2013 ice storm in mid-Michigan.
+At some point, we all are going to face something as inconvenient as a few hours without electricity or as challenging as a catastrophic.

 4-H clubs, youth groups, 21st Century Community Learning Centers and out-of-school programs can create basic emergency supply kits.
 Members, along with their family, can personalize the kits with their specific information.
 These groups and programs can also discuss how to support families and communities when catastrophic events happen.
 What are community, state and national resources to support children, youth and families?